My Quiet Kitchen

 image to save on Pinterest.

-This wholesome take on avocado green goddess dressing is so fresh, light, lemon-y, and full of flavor.
+This healthy avocado green goddess dressing is so fresh, light, lemon-y, and full of flavor.
 It's also vegan, oil-free, ready in minutes, and a great way to use up fresh herbs!

 thick avocado green goddess dip in a glass surrounded by lemon, parsley and avocado.